STAY UP TO DATE

 2017 - present.

-The aim of the proposed evaluation is to investigate the experiences of WA service providers involved in the WA PrEP trial at the four trial sites: Royal Perth Hospital Sexual Health Clinic, South Terrace Sexual Health Clinic (Fremantle), GP on Beaufort, and M Clinic.
+The aim of the proposed evaluation is to investigate the experiences of WA service providers involved in the WA PrEP Implementation Trial at the four trial sites: Royal Perth Hospital Sexual Health Clinic, South Terrace Sexual Health Clinic (Fremantle), GP on Beaufort, and M Clinic.
 Service providers will include doctors, prescribers, peer workers and nurses.

 The objectives of the evaluation are: